OwenCochell/cursepy/docs/source/into_simp.rst

 into categories, and for files to be kept solely in the addon they belong to.

+Catagories, as stated before, can have sub-catagories that offer another level of organization.
+Any category can have sub-catagories, and most catagories have parent catagories.
+The only catagories that don't are 'root catagories'.
+Keep this hierarchy in mind!

 capy allows you to work with components in each layer of the hierarchy.
 You will understand how to do this in a later tutorial,